-The cash flow that we need to consider for the DCF Analysis is called the “Free Cash flow (FCF)” of the company.
+We need to consider the cash flow for the DCF Analysis is called the “Free Cash flow (FCF)” of the company.
 The free cash flow is basically the excess operating cash that the company generates after accounting for capital expenditures such as buying land, building and equipment.
 This is the cash that shareholders enjoy after accounting for the capital expenditures.
 The mark of a healthy business eventually depends on how much free cash it can generate.

-Thus, the free cash is the amount of cash the company is left with after it has paid all its expenses including investments.
+Thus, free cash is the amount of cash the company is left with after paying all its expenses, including investments.

-When the company has free cash flows, it indicates the company is a healthy company.
-Hence investors often look out of such companies whose share prices are undervalued but who have high or rising free cash flow, as they believe over time the disparity will disappear as the share price will soon increase.
+When the company has free cash flows, it indicates the company is healthy.
+Hence investors often look out for such companies whose share prices are undervalued but who have high or rising free cash flow, as they believe over time, the disparity will disappear as the share price will soon increase.